B.C.'s chief coroner denounces 'fear-based' fentanyl campaign by funeral home

 VANCOUVER - British Columbia's chief coroner says the agency doesn't endorse what it calls "fear-based initiatives" after a funeral home launched a campaign to combat the opioid overdose crisis.

-Lisa Lapointe issued an op-ed saying that although public education and awareness amidst the overdose crisis is important, scaring people from using drugs is not an effective measure in saving lives.
+Lisa Lapointe wrote an article that said although public education and awareness amidst the overdose crisis is important, scaring people from using drugs is not an effective measure in saving lives.

 Alternatives Funeral and Cremation Services in Langley, B.C., created a fentanyl prevention program in response to the high number of families coming to the chain every month after losing a loved one to an overdose.